The Ultimate Guide to JavaScript Frameworks for Web Development

 The Future of JavaScript Frameworks in Web Development

-1. Emergence of Hybrid Frameworks
+Rise of the Hybrid Frameworks

-2. Focus on Native-Like Experiences
+Native-Like Experiences

-3. Automation and AI-Enhanced Development
+Automation and Artificial Intelligence-Powered Development

 Image by freepik